soumyaveer/book-progress/README.md

 # BookProgress

 Book Progress helps you track your reading progress and watch what others are reading.
+Read more about the project [here](https://www.soumyathinks.com/technology/projects/book-progress).

 ![Book Progress](https://www.soumyathinks.com/assets/images/technology-projects/book-progress.png)

 ## Developing